tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![bfOK](/assets/{{ imgDir }}/bfOK.png)

-After a couple of minutes, we see a requests which results in a `302 Found` rather than a `200 OK`, indicating that we authenticated successfully!
+After a couple of minutes, we see a request which results in a `302 Found` rather than a `200 OK`, indicating that we authenticated successfully!
 This authentication was performed with the username `harvey` and password `potter`.

 ![loginResponse](/assets/{{ imgDir }}/loginResponse.png)